 Categories. • Settlements & Settlers •

 Credits.
-This page originally submitted on , by Barry Swackhamer of San Jose, California.
-This page has been viewed 328 times since then and 3 times this year.
-Photos: 1, 2, 3, 4. submitted on , by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on April 20, 2018.
+This page originally submitted on December 14, 2012, by Barry Swackhamer of San Jose, California.
+This page has been viewed 397 times since then and 37 times this year.
+Last updated on April 20, 2018, by Larry Mauch of Yankee Hill, California.
+Photos: 1, 2, 3, 4. submitted on December 14, 2012, by Barry Swackhamer of San Jose, California. • Andrew Ruppenstein was the editor who published this page.